 EYG member firms provide assurance services on a wide range of nonfinancial information and reporting-related information.
-The EY Sustainability Assurance

-Methodology (EY SAM) is a global framework for the application of a consistent approach to all assurance engagements on ESG and sustainability information.
+The EY Sustainability Assurance Methodology (EY SAM) is a global framework for the application of a consistent approach to all assurance engagements on ESG and sustainability information.
 EY SAM provides for the delivery of high-quality assurance services through the consistent application of thought processes, judgments and procedures in all engagements, regardless of the level of assurance required.
 EY SAM is also adaptable to the nature of both the ESG reporting, and the criteria applied by the reporting entity in producing that report.

 The methodology emphasizes applying appropriate professional skepticism in the execution of procedures inclusive of the changing landscape in ESG reporting and criteria.
-EY SAM is based on the International Standards on Assurance Engagements (ISAEs).
+EY SAM is based on the International Standards on Assurance Engagements (ISAEs) and is supplemented in EY Slovenia to comply with local assurance standards and regulatory or statutory requirements.